 This research helps us explore how stimulation affects brain function in children with cerebral palsy so that we can design better interventions that will help a greater number of children.
 Our goal is that these therapies will increase hand strength and function, which in turn could improve their quality of life by making everyday tasks more manageable.

 You may experience a temporary improvement in hand skill, however we do not expect these changes to last in a one-time session.

 What is brain stimulation?

-Brain stimulation is a way to influence brain activity.
-The brain stimulation in this study has a long name - transcranial Direct Current Stimulation (tDCS) and is one form of brain stimulation that can be applied to the top of the head.
+Brain stimulation is a way to measure or influence brain activity.
+The types of brain stimulation in this study are transcranial Direct Current Stimulation (tDCS) and transcranial magnetic stimulation (TMS).
+Both of these forms are applied to the top of the head.

 Do I have to take a break from other activities/therapies in order to participate?

 No, you can continue participating in your regular activities or physical therapy during the study.